Andrewodwyer/Star-academy/README.md

 ![Gameboard image](documentation/images/gameboard.png) ![Rock Paper Scissors button location](documentation/images/position-of-buttons.png)

 - Rock Paper Scissors Buttons.
 I placed the 3 button choices at the bottom of the page.
-This was done in part for quick selection on mobile devices.
-Thumbs are placed at the bottom of screen.
-Secondly if the buttons where in the middle of the screen, it would be challanging to see what the computer choose.
+This was done in part for quick selection on mobile devices and Secondly if the buttons where in the middle of the screen, it would be challanging to see what the computer choose.

 ### Colours & Font